jessxwu/jessxwu.github.io/src/content/blog/2025-07-20-cannes-lions.md

 ---
-title: Cannes, Four Weeks Later…
+title: Cannes Lions, Four Weeks Later…
 subtitle: On Ads, AI, and the Art of Just Showing Up
 excerpt: Who knew I’d find myself in Cannes three times in the last four years?
 publishDate: 2025-07-20